nishanmudalige/STA258_Slides/README.md

 # Things to do

+## For June 25

+- Update all examples in CH5 to make it more interesting (or classical)
+- Continue working on Chapter 6 and 9 (make sure exmaples are interesting)
+- Add cache refresh, quarto preview to help.html

 ## For June 18

 - Fix all images in CH3 and CH4 (consider converting to plotly)